eshwen/phd-thesis/README.md

 The following are some notes on formatting guidelines and style, just to remain consistent throughout the document and writing process:

-- To add a shorter caption for a figure/table in the List of Figures/Tables, add it inside square brackets before the main one, i.e., `\caption[Short caption]{Full caption}`
+- To add a shorter caption for a figure/table in the List of Figures/Tables, add it inside square brackets before the main one (i.e., `\caption[Short caption]{Full caption}`)
-  - Avoid a full stop at the end of a short caption since it looks ugly in the table of contents, and omit references/citations from short captions for the same reason
+  - Avoid a full stop at the end of a short caption since it looks ugly in the LoF/T, and omit references/citations from short captions for the same reason
-- For the text that appears in reference to items in the thesis' Table of Contents (short captions or the regular caption if a short one isn't used, chapters, sections, subsections, etc.), try to avoid referencing glossary and acronym terms (instead just write the normal words---`CMS` instead of `\acrshort{cms}`).
+- For the text that appears in reference to items in the thesis' Table of Contents (short captions or the regular caption if a short one isn't used, chapters, sections, subsections, etc.), try to avoid referencing glossary and acronym terms (instead just write the normal words: `CMS` instead of `\acrshort{cms}`).
 Otherwise, the internal links generated can take take a user to that definition in the glossary/acronym page if they accidentally click the referenced term
-- Use a tilde `~` instead of a space between words and their references to prevent line breaks separating them
+- Use a tilde `~` instead of a space between words and their references to prevent line breaks separating them.
+This includes both citations and cross-references
   - Between a number and its unit, I should use `\,` for a thin space (i.e., separation smaller than a traditional space)
 - For when to write numbers in words or numerals, see <https://www.scribbr.com/academic-writing/numbers/> for help
 - For references, cite _before_ any punctuation (such as a full stop)
   - For footnotes on the other hand, the reference should come _after_ punctuation
 - When explicitly referring to a reference with "Ref.", use `\citenum{}` instead of `\cite{}` so that the number isn't wrapped in square brackets
+  - The `\citenum` command isn't available natively in `biblatex`.
+I've written a re-implementation just after the package is imported in [thesismain.tex](./thesismain.tex), but it can sometimes add an erroneous space after it before subsequent puncuation (e.g., `Ref.
+42 )` instead of `Ref.
+42)`).
+So I just need to watch out for that
 - When declaring an equation environment, leave at most a single blank line between the text preceding and succeeding the equation.
 Otherwise, asymmetric vertical space before or after the equation may be left
-- For quotation marks, open the quote with a double backtick.
-Close with two single quotes so that the style of the opening and closing quotation marks match
+- For quotation marks, open the quote with a double backtick ` `` `.
+Close with two single quotes `''` so that the style of the opening and closing quotation marks match
 - When to use hyphens, en-dashes and em-dashes: <https://www.chicagomanualofstyle.org/qanda/data/faq/topics/HyphensEnDashesEmDashes/faq0002.html>
 - Where appropriate, use small caps to refer to software programs.
 If the software is an acronym, use lowercase letters (e.g., "CMSSW" would be `\textsc{cmssw}`)
 - When introducing new, lesser-known scientific terms or definitions, I can do so in italics, e.g., `\emph{pileup}`
   - If, on the other hand, it is more of a colloquialism or something specific to the experiment (especially if it's a word that's used in everyday language) wrap it in quotation marks, e.g., ``` ``barrel'' ```
-  - Italics are still to use for emphasis, but use them sparingly as it should, in most cases, be obvious from the syntax
+  - Italics are still fine to use for emphasis, but use them sparingly as it should, in most cases, be obvious from the syntax
-- More formatting/stylistic guidelines can be found in <https://zenodo.org/record/3228336> (also [locally](helpful_docs/thesis-writing-gotchas.pdf))
+- More formatting/stylistic guidelines can be found in <https://zenodo.org/record/3228336> ([local copy](helpful_docs/thesis-writing-gotchas.pdf))

 ### Questions regarding formatting